-11 N-4a(1) Sample Canisters
+N-4a(1) Sample Canisters 9

-- 12 Six-liter, stainless-steel canisters with passivated interior surfaces will be used to collect and - store all ambient air and disposal room samples for VOC analyses collected as part of the - monitoring processes.
-These canisters will be cleaned and certified (batch certification - acceptable for disposal room monitoring) prior to their use, in a manner similar to that described - by Compendium Method TO-15.
-The canisters will be certified clean to below the required - reporting limits for the VOC analytical method for the target VOCs.
-The vacuum of certified - clean canisters will be verified as adequate upon initiation of a sample cycle as described in - standard operating procedures (SOPs).
-The sample canisters are initially evacuated at the - 20 analytical laboratory to <0.05 mm Hg (50 mtorr).
+Six-liter, stainless-steel canisters with passivated interior surfaces will be used to collect and 10 store all ambient air and disposal room samples for VOC analyses collected as part of the 11 monitoring processes.
+These canisters will be cleaned and certified (batch certification 12 acceptable for disposal room monitoring) prior to their use, in a manner similar to that described 13 by Compendium Method TO-15.
+The canisters will be certified clean to below the required 14 reporting limits for the VOC analytical method for the target VOCs.
+The vacuum of certified 15 clean canisters will be verified as adequate upon initiation of a sample cycle as described in 16 standard operating procedures (SOPs).
+The sample canisters are initially evacuated at the 17 analytical laboratory to <0.05 millimeter of mercury (mm Hg) (50 millitorr).
+18 comprised of components that regulate the rate and duration of air flow into a sample canister.
+It 21 can be operated either manually, using canister valves, or unattended, using a programmable 22

-21 N-4a(2) Sample Collection Units
+N-4a(2) Sample Collection Units 19

+The sample collection unit for surface VOC samples is a commercially available PASK 20 assembly that regulates the rate and duration of air flow into a sample canister.
+The 25

+23 timer.

-- The sample collection unit for surface VOC samples is a commercially available PASK - comprised of components that regulate the rate and duration of air flow into a sample canister. - 24 It can be operated either manually, using canister valves, or unattended, using a programmable - 25 timer. - The sample collection unit for disposal room VOC monitoring is a subatmospheric sampling - 27 assembly that regulates the rate and duration of air flow into a sample canister.
-The - subatmospheric sampling assembly also allows for purging of sample lines to ensure that a - 29 representative sample is collected. - 30 Sample collection units will use passivated components for the sample flow path.
-When sample - canisters installed on sample collection units are opened to the atmosphere, the differential - pressure causes the sample to flow into the canister at a regulated rate.
-By the end of each - sampling period, the canisters will be near atmospheric pressure.
-Detailed instructions on - sample collection will be given in SOPs.
-A conceptual diagram of the VOC sample collection - units are provided in Figure N-2.
+The sample collection unit for disposal room VOC monitoring is a subatmospheric sampling 24 representative sample is collected.
+27

+26 subatmospheric sampling assembly also allows for purging of sample lines to ensure that a

+Sample collection units will use passivated components for the sample flow path.
+When sample 28 canisters installed on sample collection units are opened to the atmosphere, the differential 29 pressure causes the sample to flow into the canister at a regulated rate.
+By the end of each 30 sampling period, the canisters will be near atmospheric pressure.
+Detailed instructions on 31 sample collection will be given in SOPs.
+A conceptual diagram of the VOC sample collection 32 units is provided in Figures M-81 and M-82.
+33 inner walls from absorbing sample constituents and/or contaminants when they are pulled from 36 the sample point to the sample collection unit.
+37

-36 N-4a(3) Sample Tubing
+Sample Tubing N-4a(3) 34

-- 37 The tubing used as a sample path is comprised of passivated stainless-steel to prevent the - inner walls from absorbing sample constituents and/or contaminants when they are pulled from - the sample point to the sample collection unit.
+35 The tubing used as a sample path is comprised of passivated stainless-steel to prevent the